-In-group bias in the Indian judiciary Evidence from 5 million criminal cases
+In-group bias in the Indian judiciary: Evidence from 5 million criminal cases

 Abstract